DellGEOS/HybridJumpstart/modules/module_0/2_azure_prerequisites.md

 *******************************************************************************************************

-**NOTE** - The free trial subscription provides $200 for your usage, however the largest individual VM you can create is capped at 4 vCPUs, which is **not** enough to run this workshop environment if you choose to deploy the hands-on-labs within a single Azure VM.
+**NOTE** - The free trial subscription provides $200 for your usage, however the largest individual VM you can create is capped at 4 vCPUs, which is **not** enough to run this jumpstart environment if you choose to deploy the hands-on-labs within a single Azure VM.
 Once you have signed up for the free trial, you can [upgrade this to a pay as you go subscription](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/upgrade-azure-subscription "Upgrade to a PAYG subscription") and this will allow you to keep your remaining credit ($200 to start with) for the full 30 days from when you signed up.
 You will also be able to deploy VMs with greater than 4 vCPUs.

 *******************************************************************************************************